Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Experiments

 \subsection{Main Results}

-We present the main results for both long-term and short-term forecasting on seven real-world datasets for five state-of-art forecasting models in \cref{forecasting_results}, where the lower MSE and MAE indicate better forecasting performance.
-Our proposed DPAD framework demonstrates consistent improvements across all backbone models, achieving the lowest MSE and MAE in most cases.
-Notably, DPAD achieves an average MSE reduction of $12.6\%$ for DLinear and $9.3\%$ for iTransformer, and follows a similar trend for other backbones.
-The performance gains are particularly substantial on datasets with inherent complexities such as Traffic and PEMS.
-This reduction demonstrates the effectiveness of our model-agnostic design, which equips diverse architectures with context-aware and pattern disentanglement capability without modifying their core structure.
-The above observations highlight the efficacy of DPAD in mitigating the inherent limitations of static representation in forecasting models.
+We present main results for long-term and short-term forecasting on thirteen real-world datasets for five SOTA forecasting models in Table \ref{forecasting_results}, where the lower MSE and MAE indicate better forecasting performance.
+DPAD demonstrates consistent improvements across all backbone models, achieving the lowest MSE and MAE in most cases.
+Notably, DPAD achieves an average MSE reduction of 12.6\% for DLinear and 9.3\% for iTransformer, and follows a similar trend for other backbones.
+The improvements are especially clear on complex datasets such as Traffic and PEMS.
+These consistent gains across heterogeneous backbones suggest that role-specialized prototype memory provides complementary pattern information beyond backbone-specific representations.